 Hudson Valley Ranked Among Country’s Most Productive Community Colleges

-There are 1,167 community colleges that offer associate degrees in the United States, according to the American Association of Community Colleges (AACC).
-The AACC estimates that there are more than 7 million students seeking a degree or certificate in degree-granting two-year institutions.
-Community college students make up 44 percent of all American undergraduates, according to the AACC.
+There are 2,851 public and private colleges that offer associate degrees in the United States, according to U.S. Department of Education’s National Center for Education Statistics.
+The American Association of Community Colleges estimates that there are 6.6 million students seeking a degree or certificate in degree-granting two-year institutions.

 Founded in 1953, Hudson Valley Community College offers more than 70 degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and an Educational Opportunity Center for academic and career training.
 One of 30 community colleges in the State University of New York system, it has an enrollment of more than 12,000 students, and is known as a leader in distance learning initiatives and workforce training.
 Hudson Valley has more than 60,000 alumni.